HMC-AWeSoMe-Lab/AWeSoMe-Platform/readmetest.md

 ## Our Mission

 Designing a website tool from scratch requires valuable time, which could be spent conducting research.
-To lower the technical barrier, our adapter interface allows researchers to add their own conversations and interventions to our platform.
-This has all the required features already completed, such as general interventions that can be edited, a user interface where participants can interact with conversations, and data collection to store actions from the study locally.
+To lower the technical barrier, our adapter interface allows researchers to add their own conversations and interventions to our platform without touching the website code.
+This has all the required features already completed, such as general interventions that can be customized, a user interface where participants can interact with conversations, and data collection to store participants' actions during the study locally.

 ---